-The ISPS Board is composed of seven members who are elected by ballot, by the ISPS membership, every year.
+The ISPS Board is composed of five members who are elected by ballot, by the ISPS membership, every year.
 The ISPS Board is made up of people with a wide range of interests and experience, all of whom donate their time voluntarily, and all of whom are highly committed to the common aim of advancing education, training and knowledge of mental health professionals in the treatment and prevention of psychotic mental disorders for the public benefit.

 David Ward is a Senior Lecturer and Consultant Child and Adolescent Psychiatrist who trained in the United Kingdom where he commenced work as a Consultant in 1999.
 He moved to the Fraser Coast in 2011 and obtained FRANZCP in 2013.
 Dr Ward has been involved in teaching and training for a variety of disciplines for many years, lecturing both at Newcastle and Northumberland Universities in the North East of England.
 He also worked as the Training Programme Director for Child and Adolescent Psychiatry.
 Whilst in the UK Dr Ward was involved in the development of Early Intervention in Psychosis Services on a Local and National basis.

 Julia is a senior clinical psychologist who works in the public mental health sector in Victoria and is a strong advocate for increasing access to psychological therapy for people experiencing psychosis.
 She spends most of her time delivering group and individual therapy to people experiencing psychosis.
 Furthermore, through training and supervision, she builds skills within the mental health workforce to deliver psychological interventions for psychosis.
 Julia has a particular interest in Acceptance and Commitment Therapy for psychosis and is a researcher in this area.